albert-haliulov/microprofile-healthcheck/README.md

 **Repeat the same steps for `Ping` project.**

-Finally we need to setup Facets in order to Eclipse IDE properly recognized our projects as a Java Web projects.
+Finally we need to setup Facets in order to Eclipse IDE properly recognized our projects as Java Web projects.
 You should set the following options for both projects:

 ![Project build options st1](./images/project-build-options-step1.png)